 Don’t be afraid to get creative with your action plan.
-Go back to your elementary school days, and get creative.
 Write out your goal using crayons, markers, or colored pencils, for example.
 According to Forbes, creating an action plan this way activates a different part of your brain and cements the goals in your mind.

 5. Create a timeline

 As part of your action plan, use a timeline maker to help visualize roles, tasks, milestones, and deadlines to achieve your goal.
 Once you’ve set those dates, try to stick to them as closely as possible.
 A timeline creates a sense of urgency, which in turn motivates you to stay on schedule and finish your goal.